consensus-shipyard/ipc/scripts/deploy_subnet/README.md

 - `FM_LOG_LEVEL`: Fendermint log level.
 One of `off`, `error`, `warn`, `info`, `debug`, or `trace` (default is `info`).

-> [!CAUTION]
-> Note that the `fendermint`, `ipc-cli`, and `hoku` binaries all use a `NETWORK` flag with
-> varying values.
-The scripts properly manage this, but if you run `deploy.sh` with a `NETWORK`
-> variable already exported, it'll override the value set in the scripts.
-Namely, if you have the
-> `NETWORK` set from using the `hoku` CLI prior to running the deployment, it'll fail due to a
-> mismatch with the `ipc-cli`'s expected flag.
-Be sure to open a new terminal window for the
-> deployment and work in other shells if you're developing against it.

 For localnet deployments, you won't need to set any of the above.
 There are also two additional optional variables: